 Amended and reenacted R.S.
 39:141-143 and R.S.
 39:1752 adding local and wide area network systems and services and video systems and services to the types of telecommunications products and services affected by the Office of Telecommunications Management.
 The act also added the duty of the management of building access by telecommunications common carriers to state facilities.

-Duties of the Office of Telecommunications Management
+Provides for the duties of the Office of Telecommunications Management.

 Provided for electronic governmental transactions

-Defined and provided for digital signatures
+Defined and provided for digital signatures.

-Allowed electronic transactions by certain state agencies
+Allowed electronic payment transactions by certain state agencies.

 Act 1098 of the 1997 Regular Session established the Office of Telecommunications Management and its duties including the procedures to be utilized in competitive procurement of telecommunications systems and services.
 The act defined the types of permitted contracts, the method of procurement, and the products and services affected.
 It provided that the Office of Telecommunications Management, through State Purchasing, may on behalf of any state agency enter into such telecommunications contracts.
 It mandated all such procurement activity shall be approved and coordinated by the Office of Telecommunications Management.